Toyota Symbol Meaning – History of Toyota Logo

 • Reflects the company’s move from a family enterprise to a professional, global one

-However, these are unsubstantiated stories, although none are entirely wrong in logic.
-The official reason behind restricting the number of strokes to eight is that it is “good luck”.
-However, there is more to it.
-The graphic representation of the number eight in Kanji, called “hachi” indicates further growth.
-Another meaning of the Toyota logo emblem is the homage it pays to Nagoya, the city where Kiichiro was born and the automaker is based.
-Seen this way, the last character in the Toyota logo emblem was a homage to the city.
+These stories, while lacking concrete evidence, are not entirely without merit in their logic.
+The official rationale for limiting the number of strokes to eight is rooted in the notion of “good luck.”
+However, there’s a deeper layer to it.
+In Kanji, the graphic representation of the number eight, known as “hachi,” symbolizes further growth.
+Additionally, another interpretation of the Toyota logo emblem is that it serves as a tribute to Nagoya, the city of Kiichiro’s birth and the home of the automaker.
+From this perspective, the final character in the Toyota logo emblem can be viewed as a nod to the city.